pawn002/blog/README.md

 You can then:

 - Open browser to [production Actions page](https://github.com/pawn002/blog-public/actions) to validate page is building correctly.
-- Open browser to [production blog page](https://pawn002.github.io/blog-public/) to review prior to publishing.
+- Open browser to [production blog page](https://pawn002.github.io/blog-public/) to view published blog.